Corcovado National Park

 Puntarenas, Osa Peninsula Costa Rica

-This park offers a wide variety of attractions and activities that involve beauty and nature.
-The best place to start your adventure is from Puerto Jimenez, which is at the entrance of the Park.
-Here tourists can find a variety of hotels, a Ranger's office and all the necessary information, advice and warnings about the park.
-Another highlight of the Corcovado National Park is to see the unique combination of marine and land ecosystems.
+Corcovado Costa Rica offers a wide variety of attractions and activities that involve beauty and nature.
+The best place to start your adventure is from Puerto Jimenez, which is at the entrance of the national park.
+Here visitors can find a variety of lodges, a ranger's office and all the necessary information, advice and warnings about the park.
+Another great thing to do in Corcovado is the observation of the unique combination of marine and land ecosystems.
 The land in the park includes soft sand beaches, swamps, mangroves and tropical forest.
 Hikers spend most of their time on forest trails, around Drake Bay and in proximity to the ocean.
-Drake Bay is famous for its wonderful marine life and for being the dipper bay in the country; ideal for snorkeling and diving.
+Drake Bay is famous for its wonderful marine life, ideal for snorkeling and diving.

 Things to do in Corcovado